-Elk Grove has garbage and recycling drop-off services.
-The Town does not share these services with any neighboring jurisdictions and there are no landfills.
+Lamont has garbage and recycling drop-off services at the Town Hall.
+The Town does not share these services with any neighboring jurisdictions.
+There are no active landfills in Lamont.

-2.4.6 PARKS AND RECREATIONAL FACILITIES
+2.4.7 PARKS AND RECREATIONAL FACILITIES

 Although parks and recreational locations might be considered only as part of a jurisdiction's natural resources, they are also community facilities, adding to a community's infrastructure and quality of life.
-Refer to Chapter 3, Agricultural, Natural, and Cultural Resources for additional information on Elk Grove's recreational amenities.
+Lamont has a variety of ATV trails along various roads.
+Refer to Chapter 3, Agricultural, Natural, and Cultural Resources for additional information on Lamont's recreational amenities.

-2.4.7 TELECOMMUNICATION FACILITIES
+2.4.8 TELECOMMUNICATION FACILITIES

 Telecommunication towers, specifically cellular phone towers, are on the rise with increased use of cellular phone.
+Lamont has one cell tower, located west of the Lamont Town Hall.
+The Town has not selected any potential future locations for towers.
 Refer to the Federal Communications Commission FCC - (www.wireless2.fcc.gov) or the Lafayette Country Planning and Zoning for more information on telecommunication regulations.
-Internet services are provided by MHTC, YOUSQ, CenturyTel, and Chorus.
+Internet services are provided via the Mount Horeb Telephone Company (MHTC).

-2.4.8 POWER PLANTS AND TRANSMISSION LINES
+2.4.9 POWER PLANTS AND TRANSMISSION LINES